+- 1. The education program for advanced practice nursing shall meet the nursing accrediting body standards for advanced practice registered nursing.

+- 2. The curriculum plan for advanced practice registered nursing shall include:

+- a.
+Preparation in one of the four identified APRN roles (CRNA, CNM, CNS, and CNP); and ARKANSAS STATE BOARD OF NURSING RULES 4-13

+- b.
+Preparation in at least one of the approved population foci:

+- (1) Family/Individual Across the Lifespan

+- (2) Adult-Gerontology

+- (3) Neonatal

+- (4) Pediatrics

-(4) Pediatrics (4) rediatrics (5) Women's Health/Gender-Related (6) Psychiatric/Mental Health; and c.
-Three separate graduate level courses (the APRN Core): (1) Advanced physiology and pathophysiology (2) Advanced health assessment (3) Advanced pharmacology 3.
-Clinical Experiences a.
-All graduate or post-graduate programs leading to advanced practice licensure shall have a minimum of 500 supervised clinical hours in direct clinical practice during the program. b.
-APRN programs preparing for two population foci shall have a minimum of 500 supervised clinical hours for each population focus. c.
-Clinical supervision must be congruent with current national professional organizations and nursing accrediting body standards applicable to the APRN role and population focus. d.
+- (5) Women's Health/Gender-Related

+- (6) Psychiatric/Mental Health; and

+- c.
+Three separate graduate level courses (the APRN Core):

+- (1) Advanced physiology and pathophysiology

+- (2) Advanced health assessment

+- (3) Advanced pharmacology

+3. Clinical Experiences

+- a.
+All graduate or post-graduate programs leading to advanced practice licensure shall have a minimum of 500 supervised clinical hours in direct clinical practice during the program. - b.
+APRN programs preparing for two population foci shall have a minimum of 500 supervised clinical hours for each population focus. - c.
+Clinical supervision must be congruent with current national professional organizations and nursing accrediting body standards applicable to the APRN role and population focus. - d.
 Student clinical experiences shall be congruent with the population focus of the role.
-1484.
-Standards of Education. a a.gov/pdfs/regul ations/bp2834- (d) Curriculum r.pdf (1) The program shall include all theoretical and clinical instruction necessary to enable the graduate to provide primary health care for persons for whom he/she will provide care.
-(2) The program shall provide evaluation of previous education and/or experience in primary health care for the purpose of granting credit for meeting program requirements.
-(3) Training for practice in an area of specialization shall be broad enough, not only to detect and control presenting symptoms, but to minimize the potential for disease progression.